ryuzuiin/fx-forecasting/README.md

-# Fx Forecasting model from zero
+# Fx Forecasting Model From Zero

 This note shares some of my experiences in time series analysis and modeling, providing a comprehensive guide from handling missing values, feature analysis, to training and cross-validation processes.
 This project does not delve into model hyperparameter tuning and focuses primarily on feature analysis and engineering.
 It can serve as a baseline for future predictive modeling projects related to time-series events.

+Vesrion.1 Baseline

 ## 1. Data Description